Transaction Timeline for Sellers

 Days 30 - 32

-The lender and escrow will prepare a large pile of documents for the buyer to sign.
-Many buyers confuse "signing" with "closing," but they are two different things.
+The escrow company will prepare a pile of documents for you to sign.
+Many sellers confuse "signing" with "closing," but they are two different things.
 In Hawaii, signing typically happens 4 to 7 days prior to closing.

 Closing!